Disproving (Positive) Almost-Sure Termination of Probabilistic Term Rewriting via Random Walks: Embedding Random Walks Based on Term Occurrences

 \begin{restatable}[Embedding Random Walks via Occurrences (1)]{theorem}{EmbeddingRW} Let $\PP$ be a PTRS and let $\F{T}$ be a $\PP$-RST with $\ctheight(\F{T}) > 0$ and $\rootterm(\F{T}) = t$, where $t$ is linear.
 If we have ${\sum_{v \in \ctleaf(\F{T})} p_v \cdot \maxNOO(t,t_v)} > 1$, then $\PP$ is not $\AST$.
 Moreover, if ${\sum_{v \in \ctleaf(\F{T})} p_v \cdot \maxNOO(t,t_v)} \geq 1$, then $\PP$ is not $\PAST$. \end{restatable}

-So for every leaf $v$, we multiply its probability $p_v$ with the number of non-overlapping occurrences of $t$ in the term $t_v$ of the leaf.
-This number of occurrences in the leaves gives rise to a random walk $\mu$ with $\mu(x) = \sum_{v \in \ctleaf(\F{T}), x = \maxNOO(t,t_v)-1} p_v$ for all $x \in \IZ$.
-By repeatedly rewriting an innermost\footnote{The innermost strategy must be used due to rules where a variable occurs more often on the left-hand side than on the right-hand side.
-Such rules might decrease the number of occurrences of $t$ in the arguments when rewriting at a non-innermost position.} occurrence of $t$ in the leaves of the tree according to the rules used in $\F{T}$, we obtain an infinite $\PP$-RST $\F{T}^{\infty}$, where we can embed the computation of the random walk $\mu$.
+So for every leaf $v$, we multiply its probability $p_v$ with the number of non-over\-lapping occurrences of $t$ in the term $t_v$ of the leaf.
+This number of occurrences yields a random walk with $\mu(x) = \sum_{v \in \ctleaf(\F{T}), x = \maxNOO(t,t_v)-1} p_v$ for all $x \in \IZ$.
+By re\-peatedly rewriting an innermost\footnote{The innermost strategy must be used due to rules where a variable occurs more often on the left- than on the right-hand side.
+Such rules might decrease the number of occurrences of $t$ in the arguments when rewriting at a non-innermost position.} occurrence of $t$ in the leaves of the tree accord\-ing to the rules used in $\F{T}$, we obtain an infinite $\PP$-RST $\F{T}^{\infty}$, where we can embed the computation of the random walk $\mu$.
 This yields the desired lower bound.
-Note that it is not a problem if different instantiations of $t$ occur at different positions in a leaf.
+Here, it is not a problem if different instantiations of $t$ occur at different positions in [3] a leaf.
 The reason is that if $t$ starts a loop, then so does every instantiation of $t$.

 \begin{example}[Embedding via Occurrences and Innermost Rewriting] Consider the PTRS $\PP_3$ with the rules $\tg(x) \to \{\nicefrac{1}{2}:x, \nicefrac{1}{2}:\tf(x)\}$ and $\tf(x) \to \{1:\tg(\tg(x))\}$.
 If we count the occurrences of $\tg(x)$, then the $\PP_3$-RST $\F{T}$ gives rise to the symmetric random walk $\mu$ both depicted in \Cref{fig:embedding_one}, which represents a ``lower bound'' for the termination behavior of $\F{T}$.
 Here, we represent $\mu$ as a PARS $(\IZ, \hookrule_{\mu})$ with $y \hookrule_{\mu} \{(p:y+\maxNOO(t,t_v)-1) \mid v \in \ctleaf(\F{T})\}$ for every $y > 0$.
 The $\hookrule_{\mu}$-RST with infinite expected derivation length can be embedded in the tree that results from extending $\F{T}$ by rewriting the innermost subterm $\tg(x)$ repeatedly according to the rules used in $\F{T}$.
 So since $\mu$ is not $\PAST$, $\PP_3$ is not $\PAST$ either.
 However, since $\mu$ is $\AST$, this does not yield any information about whether $\PP_3$ is $\AST$. \end{example}